i2000s/en/notebooks/SystemAdmin.md

 systemd.debug-shell
 ```
 This will give you debug shell on tty9.
 Switch there and check the output of `systemctl list-jobs`, `ps aux` and `journalctl -alb`.
++ To check the HDD and SSD partition mounting info, use `blkid` and `cat /etc/fstab`.
++ Since the `NetworkManager-wait-online` also uses a lot of booting time, I checked which services use the network at boot: `systemctl show network-online.target | grep -E 'WantedBy|Before'`.
+    To see the internet configuration, I use `ifconfig -a`.
++ Debugging USB see [this page](https://wiki.ubuntu.com/Kernel/Debugging/USB).
+The Ubuntu official wiki page on general tricks and tips on [kernel debugging](https://wiki.ubuntu.com/Kernel/Debugging).

 # Notes on using some common tools